 Once you have purchased your buy-to-let property there are further costs involved before you earn any return on your investment.
 You will need to clean the property and carry out any repairs, purchase furniture, appliances and equipment your tenant will expect.
 In addition, you will need to pay for a Gas and Safety report to comply with legislation.
 If you are letting privately then there will be advertising costs, or instead, you can pay the fees for a letting agent to find a tenant.
 There are also fees involved in carrying out an inventory, drawing up a tenancy agreement and obtaining references.

 Some buy-to-let properties cost more than others to maintain depending on the age, condition and other responsibilities, such as lifts in apartment blocks.
-The single biggest cost is likely to be your mortgage repayments and at present mortgage rates are low, but this won't last forever so you need to make allowances if there are significant rises over the coming years.
+The single biggest cost is likely to be your mortgage repayments and at present mortgage rates have risen considerably so it is clear to see that you need to make allowances if there are further significant rises over the coming years.
 You will also need to insure the property and its contents, plus it is wise to consider public liability insurance and rental insurance.
 If the property is leasehold you will also have to pay an annual ground rent and service charge.

 What are my responsibilities as a landlord?

 If you are planning to become a buy-to-let landlord for the first time then you need to be aware of your legal responsibilities regarding any properties that you are offering to let.

 Here are your main responsibilities detailed under the various categories.